wramadhan/poke-revolution/README.md

    ```bash
    npm run dev
    ```
-   The application will run in development mode and can be accessed at http://localhost:3000.The application will run in development mode and can be accessed at http://localhost:3000
+   The application will run in development mode and can be accessed at http://localhost:3000.
+The application will run in development mode and can be accessed at http://localhost:3000

 ## Contribution